Gerbil789/GerbilEngine/README.md

 # GerbilEngine
 My custom WebGPU based game engine

-*All dependencies are self contained in this reposity*

 #### Prerequisites
  - Windows machine (linux support is comming)
  - Visual Studio 2022 (C++ 23)